4 Simple Natural Ways To Strengthen Your Immune System

-- Avoid foods like refined sugars, refined grains, industrial seed oils and processed foods.
+- Avoid refined sugars, refined grains, industrial seed oils and processed foods.

 Stress affects our bodies when circumstances surpass our abilities to cope.
 When we become stressed, it causes our body to produce more significant amounts of the stress hormone cortisol.

 In short periods, cortisol can boost your immunity by limiting inflammation.
-However, over more extended terms, your body can get used to having too much cortisol in your blood and so increasing inflammation.
+However, over more extended terms, your body can get used to having too much cortisol in your blood, increasing inflammation.

 How can you better manage your stress levels?

 Stress management techniques can not only help you feel more relaxed but will also reduce inflammation and so reduce the load on your immune system.